-The School of Public Health is home to several world-class research centers, such as the Center for Alcohol and Addiction Studies, Alcohol Research Center on HIV, Centers for Behavioral and Preventive Medicine, the Institute for Community Health Promotion, the International Health Institute, Center for Gerontology and Health Care Research, and Center for Statistical Sciences.
-Our faculty members also collaborate with researchers at Brown’s Population Studies and Training Center, Institute for Brain Sciences, Center for AIDS Research, Center for Evidence Based-Medicine, Center for the Study of Race and Ethnicity in America, as well as the Rhode Island Department of Health.
-These centers and institutes offer doctoral student a rich learning environment in which to explore topics of interest.
+The School of Public Health is home to several world-class research centers, such as the Center for Alcohol and Addiction Studies, Center for Health Equity Research, Centers for Behavioral and Preventive Medicine, the International Health Institute, Center for AIDS Research and Population Studies Training Center.
+Our faculty members also collaborate with researchers at Brown’s Population Studies and Training Center, Institute for Brain Sciences, Center for AIDS Research, Center for Evidence Based-Medicine, Mindfulness Center, Center for the Study of Race and Ethnicity in America, as well as the Rhode Island Department of Health.
+These centers and institutes offer doctoral students a rich learning environment in which to explore topics of interest.

 A PhD degree in Behavioral and Social Health Sciences at Brown requires completion of 16 courses for students without a master's degree; up to four (4) of these may be fulfilled by prior graduate coursework.
 Doctoral students must maintain an average of B or higher in the coursework required for the Ph.D., complete written and oral qualifying exams, and a dissertation representing original contribution to the field.

 The most competitive applicants will have an earned master’s degree in public health or in a behavioral or social science field (e.g., psychology, sociology, anthropology, education, communication).
-To be prepared to complete the doctoral degree requirements, applicants should have completed undergraduate or graduate level statistics, calculus, or probability coursework; and demonstrate research experience relevant to public health.
+To be prepared to complete the doctoral degree requirements, applicants should have completed undergraduate or graduate level calculus, and some statistics or probability coursework; and demonstrate research experience relevant to public health.
 A key element in evaluating applications is our assessment of the fit between applicant intellectual and research interests and those of one or more of the faculty.
 Students should identify potential faculty mentors in their application; advance correspondence with potential faculty mentors is highly recommended to establish fit and availability.
-Applicants should include a CV with their online application.
+Applicants should provide a current CV, personal statement, and three professional references.